CZ-NIC/mininterface/docs/Examples.md

   nested_config: NestedEnv

   mandatory_str: str
-  """ As there is no default value, you will be prompted automatically to fill up the field """
+  """ As there is no default value, you will be prompted automatically to fill in the field """

   my_number: int | None = None
   """ This is not just a dummy number, if left empty, it is None. """